Baryon asymmetry: Mirror universe

-The state of the universe, as it is, does not violate the CPT symmetry, because the Big Bang could be considered as a double sided event, both classically and quantum mechanically, consisting of a universe-antiuniverse pair.
-This means that this universe is the charge (C), parity (P) and time (T) image of the anti-universe.
+the universe does not violate the CPT symmetry, because the Big Bang would be a double sided event, both classically and quantum mechanically, consisting of a universe-antiuniverse pair.
+This means that the universe is the charge (C), parity (P) and time (T) image of an anti-universe.
 This pair emerged from the Big Bang epochs not directly into a hot, radiation-dominated era.
 The antiuniverse would flow back in time from the Big Bang, becoming bigger as it does so, and would be also dominated by antimatter.
 Its spatial properties are inverted if compared to those in our universe, a situation analogous to creating electron–positron pairs in a vacuum.
-This model, devised by physicists from the Perimeter Institute for Theoretical Physics in Canada, proposes that temperature fluctuations in the cosmic microwave background (CMB) are due to the quantum-mechanical nature of space-time near the Big Bang singularity.
-This means that a point in the future of our universe and a point in the distant past of the anti-universe would provide fixed classical points, while all possible quantum-based permutations would exist in between.
-Quantum uncertainty causes the universe and antiuniverse to not be exact mirror images of each other.
+This model, developed by physicists Latham Boyle and Neil Turok, proposes that temperature fluctuations in the cosmic microwave background (CMB) are due to the quantum-mechanical nature of space-time near the Big Bang singularity.

-This model has not shown if it can reproduce certain observations regarding the inflation scenario, such as explaining the uniformity of the cosmos on large scales.
-However, it provides a natural and straightforward explanation for dark matter.
-Such a universe-antiuniverse pair would produce large numbers of superheavy neutrinos, also known as sterile neutrinos.
-These neutrinos might also be the source of recently observed bursts of high-energy cosmic rays.
+This model provides a natural explanation for the observed baryon asymmetry: the mirror universe is dominated by antimatter in the same way that the observed universe is dominated by matter.

+Cyclic cosmology

+In cyclic cosmology (for example the Big Bounce) the initial baryon asymmetry is order of magnitudes smaller, because it (cyclic cosmology) is entropic and not a perfect spatiotemporal defaulting, thus previous conditions generate a boost bias increasing the rate of matter over antimatter.